-Fulfilled by Amazon and Sold by DEAL T1ME
+Fulfilled by Amazon and Sold by ELECTRONIC WIZ

 The new eTrex 20x is our upgraded version of the popular eTrex 20, with enhanced screen resolution and expandedinternal memory so you can download a greater variety of maps than ever.
 This rugged, dependable GPS retains the easeof-use and affordability that eTrex is legendary for, with an array of compatible mounts for use on ATVs, bicycles, boatsand cars.
 The new eTrex 20x also has the ability to track both GPS and GLONASS satellites simultaneously.
 It supportsgeocaching GPX files for downloading geocaches and details straight to your unit.

 - Dimensions: 1.30" h x 4.00" w x 2.10" l, .31 pounds

 - UPGRADED DISPLAY - Features a 2.2" 65K color sunglight readable display offering increased resolution (240 x 320 pixels)

 - LOAD MORE MAPS - Large 3.7 GB of internal memory and microSD card slot lets you load a variety of maps, including TOPO 24K, HuntView, BlueChart g2, City Navigator NT and BirdsEye Satellite Imagery (subscription required)